inspire-eu-validation/INSPIRE-Validator-Container/README.md

 This launches a container with the image, exposing the UI in port 8090 through the same port in the host machine, and uses a volume in the local file system, on the directory ~/etf, this will create an ~/etf folder inside the user home folder.

-Once the INSPIRE Reference Validator has fully loaded, we can access to it through the URL:
+Once the INSPIRE Reference Validator has fully loaded, access to it through the URL:
     http://localhost:8090/validator/home/index.html

 A volume is mounted to persist user data under ~/etf.